devnick09/Todo_NodeJs/README.md

 </ul>

 ## How to run ?
-Simply clone this project and on root just run "npm start" and you'll be able to use it
+Simply clone this project and on root firstly run "npm i" and after installing node modules just run "npm start" and you'll be able to use this app.

 ## Featured Images